Topdanmark/sonar-gosu-plugin/docs/README.md

 ## Rules

-A list of all the rules included on the plugin is available [here](RULES.md).
+A list of all the rules included in the plugin is available [here](RULES.md).